microsoft/vscode-docs/docs/java/java-testing.md

 ![Status Bar](images/java-testing/status_bar.png)

-- After running/debugging the test cases, the status bar will show the final results.
-Simply click on it to show the Test Report.
+- After running/debugging the test cases, test report would be opened automatically.
+You can also see the final results in the status bar, simply click on it to show the Test Report.
 - You can also click the ✔️ or ❌ mark in CodeLens to open the Test Report.

 ![Report Navigation](images/java-testing/report_navigate.png)